Jonathan-Abrahams/BpPan/README.md

 ### How many genes have been disrupted vs deleted?

 Using the script 'Blast script denovo assemblies.R' it can be determined which genes from the pangenome have been deleted (no AA or DNA homology) or disrupted (high DNA and low AA).
-This requires some pre processing.
+This requires some pre processing as each gene is blasted against each genome.

 We need to generate a single fasta file containing all the assemblies and their contigs, with each seq having a unique name.
-This is done using the rename_and_merge_fastas.R file.
+This is done using the rename_and_merge_fastas.R file and the mergeing all these new files together.
+This is then made into a blastdb.

+The Blast R script can then be used ,after some tweaking.